23rd3n/ML-algorithms-optimization/README.md

 it is not directly invertible, so we use Least squares estimation to find the optimal parameters
 * `a_LS = np.linalg.inv(X@X.T)@X.T@y` or `a_LS = np.linalg.pinv(X)@y`
+* However, in order for LS estimate to unique, X must have full column rank (rows must be linearly independent)